michaelfester/docs/docs/reference/components/signature-component.md

 The Signature Component is only available in Glide [Apps](/docs/introduction-to-apps), not Glide [Pages](/docs/introduction-to-pages).
 {% /callout %}

 With the Signature component, you can let users sign for things in your project.
-When someone adds their signature, the Signature component generates an image and writes the link to that image to your project’s [Data Source](/docs/reference/data-sources/).
+When someone adds their signature, the Signature component generates an image and writes the link to that image to your project's [Data Source](/docs/reference/data-sources/).
 It will then display their signature in the component.

 {% figure src="/docs/reference/components/signature-component/an-use-case-of-a-signature-component.png" caption="An use case of the Signature Component" /%}

 ## Data

-After adding a Signature component, you’ll need to select which **Column** to write the user’s signature to.
+After adding a Signature component, you'll need to select which **Column** to write the user's signature to.

 {% figure src="/docs/reference/components/signature-component/choosing-the-right-column-for-signature-component.png" caption="Selecting the column to write the signature to" /%}